 Do you like the orange or the brown shirt? – I like the brown one.

 ¿Te gusta el vestido rosado? – Me encanta.

 Do you like the pink dress? – I love it.

 ¿Te gustan los zapatos blancos? – No me gustan.

 Do you like the white shoes? – No, I don’t like them.

 Light and dark colors in Spanish

-Before you leave, make sure to practice with this short quiz about the questions and phrases used to talk about colors in Spanish. ¡Hasta pronto!
+Before you leave, make sure to practice with this short quiz about the questions and phrases used to talk about colors in Spanish.
+Also, practice listening with a lesson including colors in real conversations. ¡Hasta pronto!